Welcome Your Guests in from the Cold

 1.Blankets and Throws

-A throw or colourful blanket over your furniture adds an extra layer of warmth, and makes your pictures stand out from your page.
+A throw or colorful blanket over your furniture adds an extra layer of warmth, and makes your pictures stand out from your page.
 Colour and warmth should be what a guest first notices from your property.
 Just as guests booking during the summer want to see bright blues and yellows shining from your website, adding throws or blankets is a great way to make your property and images more autumnal.

 2. Cast Iron Cookware